rong4ivy/rong4ivy/README.md

 ## 👋 Hello, I'm [rong4ivy]

 - 🎓 Master student at the Institute of Natural Language Processing, University of Stuttgart, Germany
--  Deeply engaged in advancing the frontiers of AI.
+-  Deeply engaged in advancing the frontiers of AI

 ## 💼 Professional Experience